zm-intern04/terraform-aws-101/README.md

 # terraform-aws-101
 Terraform with AWS

+## TF -> AWS
-This Terraform file provisions an EC2 instance on AWS, installs apache2 and clones a static website hosted on GitHub
+Terraform file provisions an EC2 instance on AWS, installs apache2 and clones a static website hosted on GitHub
 ACCESS_KEY & SECRET_KEY are being kep on a separate file <i>terraform.tfvars</i>

-## TF -> AWS
 ![screenshot](/github/TF-AWS.png)
 - VPC
 - SUBNET